 Description of "Figure 3-6 Open Sample.fxml File in Scene Builder"

 Now that you are familiar with the integration between the Scene Builder tool and Eclipse IDE, look at JavaFX Scene Builder User Guide to learn more about the available Scene Builder features.
 Follow the steps described in Getting Started with JavaFX Scene Builder to create a simple issue tracking application.

 You can also try the sample applications provided with the Scene Builder release.
 The samples are Netbeans projects, so use the following information to learn how to use a sample using Eclipse IDE.

 Using Scene Builder Samples From Eclipse IDE

-http://www.oracle.com/technetwork/java/javafx/downloads/index.htmland extracted its contents.
+http://www.oracle.com/technetwork/java/javase/downloads/index.htmland have extracted its contents.

 Create a new JavaFX Project by selecting File, and then choosing New and then Other.